Famous Cemeteries of The United States

 St. Louis Cemetery #1, LA

-New Orleans is know for its above ground graves and cemeteries.
+New Orleans is known for its above-ground graves and cemeteries.
 No visit to New Orleans would be complete without a tour of the city’s famous cemeteries.

 These are particularly interesting because, due to the swampy nature of the ground in New Orleans, the graves are actually built above ground.